seriouscatsoserious/www.truthcoin.info/_posts/2025-05-26-ideal-mining.md

 ### Motivation

 In [the previous post](https://www.truthcoin.info/blog/popular-mining-lies/), I detailed how "Mining Centralization" is a **fake** topic -- and it is.
-Tehere is no problem [with mining], and (therefore) no solution.
+There is no problem [with mining], and (therefore) no solution.

 Nonethless, we must purge Bitcoin of the **grifters**.
 People selling a fix to what isn't broken.
 And the best way to do that, is to just *Elaborate the Ideal*.